Age-related infertility caused by advanced maternal age is becoming more common.

 - Women between 45 and 49 have a 1% chance for pregnancy each month.

-If you are 35 years of age or older, our fertility specialists recommend visiting one of our Southern Louisiana fertility centers after trying unsuccessfully to get pregnant for six months.
+If you are 35 years of age or older, our fertility specialists recommend visiting one of our South Louisiana fertility centers if you have been trying unsuccessfully to get pregnant for six months.

 There are several treatment options available for women of advanced maternal age.

-Depending on your unique situation, the fertility specialists at our Southern Louisiana fertility centers may recommend one or more of the following fertility treatment options to treat age-related infertility.
+Depending on your unique situation, the fertility specialists at our South Louisiana fertility centers may recommend one or more of the following fertility treatment options to treat age-related infertility.

 - In vitro fertilization, or IVF, also involves taking fertility medication.
 However, instead of allowing fertilization to occur inside of your uterus, your physician will remove your eggs and fertilize them with your partner’s sperm in the IVF laboratory.
 IVF has a 10% success rate per cycle in women over 40.